j-wyllie/DBMS/doc/design_decisions.md

 ## Constants
 ### Enums
-Enums have been used for any constants throughout the program such as the organs, blood-types and the attributes of a donor.
+Enums have been used for any constants throughout the program such as the organs, blood-types and the attributes of a profile.
 This will prevent any errors that could occur from repeating definitions across multiple files.